urbanairship/techladder/ops.md

 ### Domain Knowledge

-High level Linux system administration; able to define, create and contribute to operations systems in multiple areas; up to date on evolving standards, platform features, and critical vendor and community-provided technologies; can provide troubleshooting across the entire stack; able to solve all but the most complext operational issues without escalation; participates in an on-call rotation.
+High level Linux system administration; able to define, create and contribute to operations systems in multiple areas; up to date on evolving standards, platform features, and critical vendor and community-provided technologies; can provide troubleshooting across the entire stack; able to solve all but the most complex operational issues without escalation; participates in an on-call rotation.

 ### Teaching and Mentoring